SallesCosta/React-zzaria/README.md

 To run the application locally, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
-2. Install the dependencies: `npm install`
+2. Install the dependencies: `yarn`
 3. Set up Firebase:
    - Create a Firebase project and enable the necessary authentication and real-time database features.
    - Obtain the Firebase configuration object and update the relevant files with your Firebase credentials.
-4. Start the development server: `npm run dev`
+4. Start the development server: `yarn dev`
 5. Open your browser and visit `http://localhost:3000` to view the application.

 ## Folder Structure